NilofaBanu/Metrofix-OSMS-Web-project/README.md

 # Metrofix-OSMS-Web-project
-o develop the METROFIX Online Service Management System, we use Bootstrap, Font Awesome, and Google Fonts.
+To develop the METROFIX Online Service Management System, we use Bootstrap, Font Awesome, and Google Fonts.
 The front end uses HTML, CSS, and JavaScript.
 PHP is used as the back-end language for handling forms, cookies, and database operations.
 MySQL is used for the database.